kwdavidson/home-assistant.github.io/source/_docs/configuration/splitting_configuration.markdown

 mqtt:
   broker: 127.0.0.1
 ```
 As with the core snippet, indentation makes a difference.
-The component headers (`mqtt:`) should be fully left aligned (aka no indent), and the parameters (`broker:`) should be indented two (2) spaces.
+The component headers (`mqtt:`) should be fully left aligned (no indent), and the parameters (`broker:`) should be indented two spaces.

-While some of these components can technically be moved to a separate file they are so small or "one off's" where splitting them off is superfluous.
+While some of these components can technically be moved to a separate file, they are so small that splitting them off would be superfluous.
 Also, you'll notice the # symbol (hash/pound).
 This represents a "comment" as far as the commands are interpreted.
 Put another way, any line prefixed with a `#` will be ignored.
 This makes breaking up files for human readability really convenient, not to mention turning off features while leaving the entry intact.
-(Look at the `zigbee:` entry above and the b entry further down)
+(Look at the `zigbee:` entry above and the b entry further down.)

-Now, lets assume that a blank file has been created in the Home Assistant configuration directory for each of the following:
+Now, let's assume that a blank file has been created in the Home Assistant configuration directory for each of the following:

 ```text
 automation.yaml